Spelt Sourdough Bread – Nutty, Crusty, and Easy to Make at Home

 - Bubbly starter – We store our starter in the refrigerator between baking days so will feed it for a couple of days before using it to make sure it’s good and active before baking.

-- If your dough is runny it can be because your starter was actually starving when you used it.
+- If your dough is runny, it can be because your starter was actually starving when you used it.
 I have a video showing how to check to see if your Levain is ready to use.

 - Salt – I use fine sea salt.
-It is easier to incorporate and dissolve than coarser salt.
+It is easier to incorporate and dissolve than a coarser salt.

-- Spelt Flour – I used organic whole grain, stone-ground spelt flour.
+- Spelt Flour – I used organic whole-grain, stone-ground spelt flour.
 It has an amazing texture and sweet nutty flavor.

 - Organic Bread Flour – Bread flour has a higher protein content than AP flour.
 That higher protein provides more structure to your loaf.
 It worked very well with the wheat flour